 Instead of providing text-based interviews or quotes, record video interviews with industry experts or internal subject matter experts.
 These videos can feature discussions on relevant topics, insights into industry trends, or personal anecdotes.
 For example, in a sales training course, interview top-performing sales representatives to share their strategies and tips.

 Take a cue from Inc.com.
 It regularly shares short 2-3 min interviews with industry experts, SMEs, and famous speakers to communicate key information.
 Each interview introduces the person with a short caption (Name, Designation/Role, Company), followed by the information that needs to be communicated.
 Visitors listen to them with attention because “interviews” by nature exude a sense of authoritative commentary on a subject/topic.

-2-min interviews are a great way for engaging (or re-engaging) your learners.
-They are best used for conveying best practices and expert advice.
 A good interview practice is to share relevant personal anecdotes/experiences followed by lessons learned and best practices/advice.
 Discuss the topic with the interviewee before shooting, and then pitch a question and let them respond spontaneously.

 #2: Share Bite-sized Tips

 When it comes to onboarding new hires, the traditional approach of providing a manual with heaps of information can be uninspiring and tedious.
 It requires effort on the part of employees to read, comprehend, and retain the information.
 But what if you could inject energy, style, and enthusiasm into the content to truly engage and motivate them to remember important tips?